neonatura/crotalus/README.md

 Crotalus is a light-weight HTTP server.

-Crotalus internally multiplexes all of the ongoing HTTP connections.
-CGI and PHP programs are ran in a process pool.

 Crotalus runs CGI programs as separate processes, performs automatic directory generation, and automatic file gunzipping.

 The Crotalus web server has the primary ambitions of improved speed, security,